TL;DR: Never use mutable objects as the keys to your HashMap!

 }

-As you can see in this implementation, the class value can be set only via the constructor.
-This guarantees that it will not change later on.
-By marking the field as final we ensure that it cannot change on runtime, even using reflection.
-And thus our class is truly immutable.
+As you can see in this implementation, the value of the class can only be set via the constructor, ensuring that it won't change later on.
+By marking the field as final, we guarantee that it cannot be changed at runtime, even using reflection.
+This makes our class truly immutable.

 Can we do even better?

-The code works now.
-But is still very verbose, and as of Java 14, we have a new feature (that became official in Java 19) — Records!
+The code now works correctly.
+However, it is still quite verbose.
+Fortunately, starting from Java 14, we have a new language feature (which became official in Java 16) called Records.

 What are records?

 What does that mean?
-By defining a class as a record, we will get out-of-the-box the following methods implemented for us:
+By defining a class as a record, we automatically get the following methods implemented for us:

-Constructor that will assign all inputs to the class members
+• A constructor that assigns all inputs to the class members.

-Getters for all class members & a private final field associated with them
+• Getters for all class members, with associated private final fields.

-If you want to read more about records, and their usage, check Oracle’s official documentation
+If you want to learn more about records and their usage, you can check Oracle's official documentation.

 public record IntWrapper(int value) {